sathvikbhagavan/CS202A/README.md

 # CS202A

-There are some prerequisites for running this code:  numpy, pandas, pysat
+Prerequisite modules for running the code:  numpy, pandas, python-sat

 ## Our versions: